Guide

 How to Share Browser Tabs Easily Without Sending 20 Links

-If your work messages keep turning into huge lists of links, this workflow will save your team time and reduce context switching.
+If your work messages keep turning into huge lists of links, this workflow will save time and reduce context switching for everyone involved.

 Why the old method fails